charliecalvert/CloudNotes/Assignments/Browser/LearnLocalStorage.md

 - Insert an **elven-count** key set to the number of records in storage.
 - Insert an **elven-store** key that we can use to check if data has been inserted.
   - If the key is not set, then there is no data for us in Local Storage.
-- Load Data from Local Storage once a Component such as **ShowAddress** is mounted
+- Load Data from Local Storage once a Component such as **AddressShow** is mounted

 ## Get Started {#get-started}